Manideepreddymiriyala/Machine-Learning/Decision Tree/Readme.md

-This folder contains code for Decision Tree and its implementation on a dataset.
+This folder contains code for Decision Tree and its implementation on the below dataset.